 Step 3 – If you are not happy with our response

-If you are still not satisfied with our response, please let us know and this will be looked into by a senior manager.
+If you are not satisfied with our response, please let us know within 15 working days of our response and this will be escalated for further investigation.

-An acknowledgement will be sent in writing (within 2 working days of receiving your response) and an expected time scale for the review to be carried out will be given.
+An acknowledgement will be sent in writing, within 5 working days of receiving your response, and an expected timescale for the review to be carried out will be given.

 Step 4 – Taking your complaint outside of GWAAC